i2p/i2p.www/i2p2www/spec/proposals/144-ecies-x25519-aead-ratchet.rst

 Notes
 ``````

+- Not allowed in NS or NSR.
+Only included in Existing Session mnessages

+- Key ID and Delivery Instructions unused, TBD to remove

+- Interaction with next key TBD

 - When the delivery instructions contains the hash of the destination,
   and the session is not previously bound, this binds the session to the destination.